Preserving Fashion History in a Digital Age

 Understanding Content Structure

-Building on our wireframe concepts, the team facilitated a card sorting activity with the clients to understand how they categorized content within the Fashion Archive.
-We regrouped to discuss the reasoning behind their choices, uncover shared patterns, and synthesize the results into a board highlighting key themes to guide our design decisions.
+Building on our wireframe concepts, I helped facilitate a card sorting activity with the clients to understand how they organize content within the Fashion Archive.
+After the session, our team synthesized the findings to uncover shared patterns and prioritize an information architecture that aligned with users' mental models.

 Building on our wireframe concepts, our team facilitated a card sorting activity with the clients to understand how they categorized content within the Fashion Archive.
 We regrouped to discuss the reasoning behind their choices, uncover shared patterns, and synthesize the results into a board highlighting key themes to guide our design decisions.